mnielsen/finding_scenius/finding_scenius.md

 **Prestige, fashion, and barriers:** One problem is that when a field becomes prestigious or fashionable, or a lot of money is available, then people who just want to coast arrive in droves.
+There's an inrush of poseurs and 9-to-5ers.
 It requires high barriers to keep those people out.

 **Jobs and high barriers:** Walter Isaacson's
 [recent biography of Steve Jobs](http://www.amazon.com/Steve-Jobs-Walter-Isaacson/dp/1451648537) shows that one of Jobs's main functions at Apple was to act as a human